-So far in 2021, we have produced and circulated a variety of new publications to support and inform those who have an interest in, or a responsibility for children’s play.
+During 2021 we have produced and circulated a variety of new and updated publications to support and inform those who have an interest in, or a responsibility for children’s play.
 Here is a summary of the publications – all of which are available to freely download.

 Childhood, play and the Playwork Principles

 This guide takes a look at some of the theories that influence the way adults understand children, the role of play and childhood, as well as the ethics of working with playing children.
 It explores some of the ideas, concepts and theories of child development and childhood that have influenced and continue to influence understandings of children and their play.

 This guide enables those new to playwork the opportunity to explore some of the ideas, concepts and frameworks, and the practical application of tools and approaches at the core of playwork practice.
 It considers concepts such as affordance and the affective environment, which enable those practicing playwork to identify, create or enhance places for playing.

 This guide focuses on the practicalities of developing and managing the day-to-day delivery of playwork provision.
 It is underpinned by the Playwork Principles and produced for those with a good understanding of play and playwork theory and practice.